Kitzbühel holidays

 Trains

-There are two stations in Kitzbühel – the Hahnenkamm, which is a 10-minute walk from the resort, and Kitzbühel Station, which is a 15-20 minute walk towards St Johann.
-From the stations, you can reach St Johann in 8 minutes, Zell am See in 1 hour and Innsbruck in 2 hours.
+There are two stations in Kitzbühel; the Hahnenkamm, which is a 10-minute walk from the resort, and Kitzbühel Station, which is a 15-20 minute walk towards St Johann.
+From the stations, you can reach St Johann in 8 minutes.

 On foot

-Within its city walls, Kitzbühel’s centre is predominantly car-free, meaning you can wander around ancient streets admiring the pastel shades of the historical buildings without worrying about rush hour.
+Within its city walls, Kitzbühel's centre is predominantly car-free.
+It's a lovely town to walk around, pottering along the ancient streets and admiring the pastel shades of the historical buildings.

 Walking